frosch123/bananas2/docs/data.md

 Labels are mostly created by curators, and assigned to projects by project editors/owners.
 However - to limit the mess - project editors/owners are not allowed to invent new labels, only curators can do that.
 Some categories/labels may get hard-coded into Bananas and get assigned automatically, for example mapsizes of scenarios and heightmaps, or NewGRF features.
+Labels are always English, and are not translated.

 | Column                        | Description                     | Annoymous/Users/Moderators | Project editors/owners | Curators               | Administrators         | Permanent delete   |
 | ----------------------------- | ------------------------------- | -------------------------- | ---------------------- | ---------------------- | ---------------------- | ------------------ |